wp-plugins/post2email/readme.txt

 == Changelog ==

 = Version 1.2 =
-* XX by Ipstenu
+* 21 May 2013 by Ipstenu
 * Better handling of content
 * Poppin' tags (strip_tags() really)
+* De-texturizing email titles
+* Serialization
+* Translate all the things!

 = Version 1.1 =
 * 10 May 2013 by Ipstenu